The Hoku point, widely used in acupuncture and acupressure to relieve pain, is located on the hand.

 Michael Reed Gach in his book Acupressure's Potent Points recommends that while you are pressing the Hoku spot, you also move the joint nearest the part of your body that's in pain.
 For example, if your upper calf is in pain, you would bend and unbend your knee.
 This is a great book, by the way.

-Important: Do not use LI4 if you are pregnant, as it is also a point specifically used to induce labor.
+Important: Do not use LI4 if you are or might be pregnant, as it is also a point specifically used to induce labor.

-If your discomfort is intense or persistent, you should of course seek the counsel of a qualified medical practitioner.
+If the discomfort you are seeking relief from is intense or persistent, you should of course seek the counsel of a qualified medical practitioner.

 Return from Hoku Point to the Natural Pain Relief main page.